hotmeshio/samples-javascript/README.md

       const value = await search.mult('name', 12);
       ```

 Developers already familiar with Temporal will recognize the standard top-level constructs used in the example: `activities`, `workflows`, `workers` and `clients`.
 Specifically, the example proxies two activities, one of which will throw random errors.
-But the workflow eventually succeeds as it is a durable, reentrant workflow.
+But the workflow eventually succeeds as it is a meshflow, reentrant workflow.

 ### Activities
 Start by defining **activities**.
 They can be written in any style, using any framework, and can even be legacy functions you've already written. *Note how the `saludar` example throws an error 50% of the time.
 It doesn't matter how unpredictable your functions are, HotMesh will retry as necessary until they succeed.*